-This case study is written by Wei Lien Dang (General Partner at Unusual) and Allison Averill (Vice President at Unusual).
-They both lead invesments in security and infrastructure software, and developer tools.
+This case study is written by Wei Lien Dang (General Partner at Unusual).
+Wei leads invesments in security and infrastructure software, and developer tools.

 In October 2015, at the Velocity conference in Amsterdam, Guy Podjarny and Assaf Hefetz posed the above question to their audience.
 Guy explained that while usage of open-source software had exploded, it was also “less tested for security compared to in-house software.”
 At the time, there was a false assumption that because there were “more eyes” on open-source software, it was less vulnerable to attacks, but as Guy put it, open source doesn’t “equal secure.”

 Developers of open-source software typically lacked security expertise.
 On the flip side, consumers of open-source code didn’t always prioritize testing it for vulnerabilities.
 Both these factors led to the rise of high-impact attacks on open-source software such as Heartbleed.
 During their presentation, Guy and Assaf launched Snyk Stranger, a free tool that used a command-line interface (CLI) to graph dependencies and find vulnerabilities in any third-party/open-source code being used by developers working in Node.js only.
 As Guy recalled during a conversation in 2022, the initial open beta version was “a crappy little product.
 It was nothing glamorous — it could patch vulnerabilities but there were no patches in the database.
 And we didn’t ask anybody to pay for it.”